ventus-ag/documentation/content/products/images/image-from-snapshot.md

 The workflow for creating an Image from a Snapshot consists of three steps:
 1. Prepare the Snapshot;
 2. Create a Volume from the Snapshot;
-3. Create an Image of the Volume.
+3. Create an Image from the Volume.

 Let's take a closer look at each of them.